Prevention and Personal Protection for West Nile Virus / Eastern Equine Encephalitis

 How can you help with the prevention of mosquitoes?

-Mosquitoes lay eggs in standing water (water that does not move or flow) and it takes about four days for the eggs to grow into adults that are ready to fly.
+Mosquitoes lay eggs in standing water (water that does not move or flow) and it takes about seven days for the eggs to grow into adults that are ready to fly.

 Reduce standing water around your home to prevent mosquitoes.